LeeEd1/MS3-project/README.md

 ### Communication

-The communication of the page is designed to be easily understandable for any user.
-It features clear buttons, a user friendly modal pop up and employs easy to read fonts with distinctly displayed colors, aiming for universal accessability.
+The communication of the page is designed to be easily understood by any user.
+It features clear buttons, a user friendly modal pop up and employs easy to read fonts with distinctly displayed colours, aiming for universal accessability.

 ### Registered user goals

 - Discover new recipes.
 - Share their own Recipes.
-- Learning new cuisines and cooking skills.
+- Learn new cuisines and cooking skills.
-- Be able to update an existing recipe if they have found a way to make it better.
+- Be able to update an existing recipe if they have found a way to improve it.
 - Delete a recipe if they no longer wish to share it.

 ### New user goals